jiawang1/atom/README.md

 ##installation

-dowload this project and follow hybris addon installation rules to add this to your hybris storefront. after this, still manual actions needed:
+dowload this project and follow hybris addon installation rules to add this to your hybris storefront. nodejs is prerequite, you can download it [here](http://www.generalichina.com/)

-Since this addon depends on node to complie Less and compress js, css.
-Nodejs is a prerequisite.

-## manual action
+After this, still manual actions needed:

 ## attention
 - all CSS rules should have clear priority. all CSS/LESS files loaded disordered.